Passenger creates a tool to rate your bus stop – and it’s awesome

 Bus Stop Checker checks the accuracy of the UK’s NaPTAN (National Public Transport Access Nodes) dataset by verifying it against information contained in Open Street Map, then visualises the results on a UK map segmented by local authority.

-NaPTAN is a UK-based dataset that uniquely identifies all 400,000+ public transport points of access in Britain, including bus stops, coach stations, railway stations, taxi ranks with the easiest taxi booking in Melbourne, and ferry terminals.
+NaPTAN is a UK-based dataset that uniquely identifies all 400,000+ public transport points of access in Britain, including bus stops, coach stations, railway stations, taxi ranks and ferry terminals.
 Many popular journey planning apps – including Traveline, Citymapper, Google Maps and Passenger – pull data from NaPTAN to provide information about key public transport locations.

 The aim of Bus Stop Checker is to help improve the quality of the UK’s transport open data ecosystem.
 Part of the problem with NaPTAN is that lots of the data needed to make journey planning apps work is out of date, missing or just plain wrong.